-Bargaining is the third stage of grief, and it’s often the stage that many Christians get stuck in.
+Bargaining is the third stage of grief with a chronic illness, and it’s often the stage that many Christians get stuck in.

 After we’ve finished being angry with God, we start to look to Him to fix what’s wrong with our body.
 He did create us, after all, and we know He has the power to fix us.
 We think if we use our spoons to do spiritual activities, God will grant us more spoons.